 Looks like an American bulldog to me.

 Who is telling you that you need "vicious dog" insurance?
 Your town?
 Your friends?
 Talk to an insurance agent who can tell you what your options are.
 When I got my first pit, my homeowners company dropped me, but my agent was able to get me better coverage cheaper, so it really was a blessing in disguise.
+ALL that said, I do have what's called an "umbrella" policy that upgrades all my policies.

 Well I called my insurace company and begged and pleaded and now they are going to cover her so now I have no worries and I get to keep my baby thanks so much for all ur imput it was help full to me!!